PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The farther Relan walked through the city, the more troubled his mood became.
 Everywhere he looked, he saw the signs of the last night's carnage.
 Blood spilled on the cobblestones, bodies lying in the streets.
 Loved ones gathering corpses. families fleeing for the gates with possessions hastily piled in wagons.
 And fear on every face.

 His music of his strides against the stones took on a sour note and he wondered if he shouldn't have done more last night?
 But the memory of what he had done, the creature and the killing of it, send a shiver of fear up his spine.
 He hadn't had time to think.
 Hadn't had time to be afraid.
 But now that he had time, he was afraid, and worse.
 He was honest enough with himself to remember shaking afterwards.
-And the though of going out into the night again, to face more of those snarling, tusked creatures on wolves -- it turned his blood to water once again.
+And the thought of going out into the night again, to face more of those snarling, tusked creatures on wolves -- it turned his blood to water once again.

 He should have done more to help.
 A real hero would have fought all night.
 Would have fought until the enemy was driven from the city.
 But Relan had not.
 Why?